TechnoBro03/K-Nearest-Neighbors/README.md

 Each point has 11 attributes (or dimensions) and a class label.

-This means the distance between 2 points in 11-dimensional space is calculated 5,037,201 times, for each value of 'k'.
+To give an idea of the computation that occurs: The distance between 2 points, in 11-dimensional space, is calculated 5,037,201 times, for each value of 'k'.

 -----------------------------------------
 The general pseudocode is: